 - Garnish with a cherry or lemon peel

-Stay close to the proportions as much as possible, because all the ingredients does have their unique flavor profiles.
+- Stay close to the proportions as much as possible, because all the ingredients does have their own unique flavor profiles.
 Overshooting the proportion of one ingredient will tend to skew the flavor.

-Several of the hangover cure drink have taken the name of Corpse Reviver over the years.
+- Several of the hangover cure drinks have taken the name of Corpse Reviver over the years.
 Most of the recipes have been lost over time, but this particular recipe is a survivor of the family from the Savoy Cocktail Handbook from the 1930s.